April 3, 2024

 b.
 Scroll down and, below All Downloads, expand the Other Tools, Frameworks, and Redistributables item.

 c.
-Look for Microsoft Visual C++ Redistributable for Visual Studio, and download both the x64 and the x86 versions.
+Look for Microsoft Visual C++ Redistributable for Visual Studio, and download the x64 version.

 d.
 Assuming the download was to ~/Downloads, open a terminal window and execute the following (after replacing ~/.wine-validator with your own Wine prefix).